fvdm/nodejs-fibonacci/README.md

 sudo apt-get install build-essential
 ```

-On Mac OSX you need to install [Xcode](https://itunes.apple.com/en/app/xcode/id497799835?mt=12), only installing the Command Line Tools won't be enough.
+On Mac OSX you need to install the xCode Command Line Tools.

 ### Module